 One of the biggest struggles for me on my professional journey wasn’t the transition from what I wanted to pursue versus what I ended up pursuing, it was knowing my worth and placing my value on that worth.
 When you are young and inexperienced and coming into yourself as a professional (especially in industries that you aren’t qualified for on paper), it is extremely difficult acknowledging, owning and monetizing your worth when you don’t even know what that is!

-However, if you are excellent at what you do, you create tremendous value wherever you go, you take pride in putting energy, effort and time into your work and you invest in your professional development, you should never feel guilty about placing great value on your worth!
+However, if you are excellent at what you do, you create tremendous value wherever you go.
+You take pride in putting energy, effort and time into your work.
+You invest in your professional development, you should never feel guilty about placing great value on your worth!

-Many of us don’t do it because we are afraid that people won’t pay what we charge if it’s “too high”.
+Many of us don’t do it because we are afraid that people won’t pay what we charge.
 Guess what?
 They absolutely will.
 And they will value your services a lot more because of it.
 If someone can’t afford you, it’s not about you.
 You do not have to lower your rates for them.
 It’s not impolite or rude to decline working with someone who can’t afford you.
 In fact, it’s the most respectful thing you can do…for yourself!